TFEL,

 Note: link with the

-interface.
-In pratice, both interfaces shares a common base class (calledGenericMaterialPropertyInterfaceBase
+genericinterface for material properties is very similar to thecyranointerface.
+In pratice, both interfaces shares a common base class (calledGenericMaterialPropertyInterfaceBase).

 output status of the evaluation of a material property.